Homodyne nonclassical area as a nonclassicality indicator: Abstract

 \section{Abstract}

-A legitimate and easily computable measure of nonclassicality for the pure state of the single-mode electromagnetic field based on the standard deviation in the measurement of the homodyne rotated quadrature operator is proposed.
-The proposed quantity is an effective nonclassical area projected by the optical tomogram of the quantum state of light on to the optical tomographic plane.
-It is found that if the nonclassical area projected by the optical tomogram of a pure single-mode quantum state is greater than zero the state is strictly a nonclassical state and it is zero for the classical state.
-Nonclassical area spanned by the optical tomogram of nonclassical states of light such as Fock states, squeezed states, photon-added coherent states, and even and odd coherent states, have been evaluated theoretically.
-Nonclassical area projected by the optical tomogram of a quantum state of light may be experimentally tractable using the balanced homodyne detection of the quadrature operator of the field avoiding the reconstruction of density matrix or the quasiprobability distribution of the state.
+We propose a legitimate and easily computable nonclassicality indicator for the states of electromagnetic field based on the standard deviation in the measurement of the homodyne rotated quadrature operator.
+The proposed nonclassicality indicator is the nonclassical area projected by the optical tomogram of the quantum state of light on the optical tomographic plane.
+If the nonclassical area projected by the optical tomogram of a quantum state is greater than zero, the state is nonclassical, and the area is zero for the pure classical state.
+It is also noted that the nonclassical area of a quantum state increases with an increase in the strength of nonclassicality inducing operations on the state such as the squeezing, photon addition, etc. We have tested the validity of the nonclassical area measure by calculating the same for certain well-known nonclassical states and found that essential features of the nonclassicality shown by the states are captured in the nonclassical area.
+We have also shown that the nonclassical area is robust against environment-induced decoherence of the states.
+Nonclassical area projected by the optical tomogram of a quantum state of light is experimentally tractable using the balanced homodyne detection of the quadrature operator of the field, avoiding the reconstruction of the density matrix or the quasiprobability distribution of the state.